hobg0blin/artsby/README.md

 ## Known Bugs

-If you’re working with p5 and relying on windowWidth, the fullscreen button won’t automatically change your sketch width - you’ll have to reset your sketch when the windowWidth changes.
+If you’re working with p5 and relying on windowWidth, the fullscreen button won’t automatically change your sketch width - you’ll have to use a windowResized() function like the starter code.